kitian616/jekyll-TeXt-theme/case-study.md

 4. Linking Client `update` script
 5. crontab

 In this section, we refer to interactions between the UI and the Monitoring Service's database and the Linking Client and the Monitoring Service's database.
-The UI and the Linking Client perform these interactions using HTTP requests to the API exposed by the Monitoring Service's Application Server.
+The UI and the Linking Client perform these interactions using HTTP requests to the API exposed by the Monitoring Service's application server.
 However, for the sake of simplicity, we do not make further reference to this and treat the discussion as if the UI and Linking Client can interact with the database directly.

 Recall:
 * The Monitoring Service runs in a Docker container on one node, the hub node.